raspberrypilearning/web-x-y-centering/en/step_1.md

 The `ycenter` class in your `style.css` file aligns items to the center verically.

-Applying the `xcenter` and `ycenter` classes will align items to the center both horizontally and vertically.
+Applying both the `xcenter` and `ycenter` classes will align items to the center both horizontally and vertically.

 ![An animated image showing the horizontal x-axis and vertical y-axis with emoji face moving along to highlight the horizontal and vertical centering.](images/center.gif)